19 [Truly] Helpful Ways to Make Friends as an Adult

 Photo by Anastasiia Rozumna via Unsplash

-There are so many good things in life that you deserve, so many ways to level up, and I believe that good (not dumb and toxic) friends are one of them.
+There are so many good things in life that you deserve, and I believe that good (not dumb and toxic) friends are one of them.

 There is no need for you to waste time on people who don’t care about you.